Finance & Law

 Is a loan agreement legally required in India?

 While verbal agreements are technically valid under the Indian Contract Act, they are nearly impossible to enforce in court.
-A written loan agreement is essential for legal enforceability, especially for proving the terms of repayment, interest rate, and timeline in case of default.
+A written loan agreement is essential for legal enforceability, especially for proving terms of repayment, interest rate, and timeline in case of default.
+According to Section 10 of the Indian Contract Act 1872, agreements are enforceable only when executed with the free consent of parties competent to contract, for a lawful consideration, and with a lawful object.

 What is the difference between a promissory note and a loan agreement?

 A promissory note is a one-sided promise by the borrower to repay, governed by the Negotiable Instruments Act 1881.
 A loan agreement is a comprehensive two-sided contract covering all terms including interest, collateral, default, and remedies.
-For loans above Rs 1 lakh, a full loan agreement is recommended.
+According to Section 10 of the Indian Contract Act 1872, agreements are enforceable only when executed with the free consent of parties competent to contract, for a lawful consideration, and with a lawful object.

 What is the maximum interest rate allowed on personal loans in India?

 There is no statutory cap on interest rates for private loans in India.
-However, courts have struck down unconscionable rates under Section 16 of the Indian Contract Act (undue influence).
-RBI regulates interest rates for NBFCs and banks.
-For private loans, rates above 24-36% per annum may be challenged in court.
+However, courts have struck down unconscionable rates under Section 16 of the Indian Contract Act.
+RBI regulates rates for NBFCs and banks.
+Rates above 24-36% per annum may be challenged.
+Such clauses are subject to the Arbitration and Conciliation Act 1996, which provides the legal framework for domestic arbitration, enforcement of awards, and judicial intervention limits in commercial disputes.

 Do I need to pay stamp duty on a loan agreement?

 Yes.
 Loan agreements require stamp duty of 0.1-0.5% of the loan amount, depending on the state.
-Unstamped loan agreements are not admissible as evidence in court, making it critical to properly stamp the document.
+Unstamped loan agreements are not admissible as evidence in court.
+According to Section 10 of the Indian Contract Act 1872, agreements are enforceable only when executed with the free consent of parties competent to contract, for a lawful consideration, and with a lawful object.

 Related reads: Stamp Duty Guide India · How to Draft a Legal Contract · Breach of Contract Remedies